-- When social distancing is not possible or technically feasible based on working conditions; - By reducing the amount of large respiratory droplets that a person spreads when talking, sneezing, or coughing; - By preventing people who do not know they have the virus that causes COVID-19 from spreading it to others.
+- When distancing is not possible or technically feasible based on working conditions; - By reducing the amount of large respiratory droplets that a person spreads when talking, sneezing, or coughing; - By preventing people who do not know they have the virus that causes COVID-19 from spreading it to others.

-Cloth face coverings, as well as surgical masks, are not PPE and are not appropriate substitutes for PPE such as respirators (like N95 respirators) or medical facemask (surgical mask) because they do not have effective filters for particles the size of viruses and do not seal to the users face like a respirator, so they allow air to leak around them.
+Cloth face coverings, as well as surgical masks, are not PPE and are not appropriate substitutes for PPE such as respirators (like N95 respirators) or surgical mask because they do not have effective filters for particles the size of viruses and do not seal to the users face like a respirator, so they allow air to leak around them.
 Employers must comply with OSHA's Respiratory Protection Standard whenever respirators are used in the workplace.
 The respirator standard requires a written program medical exams, fit testing, and training.
 Employers who determine that cloth face coverings should be worn in the workplace should ensure that they meet criteria involving fit, material, breathability, dryness, and sanitation.
-(For details, refer to the joint CDC-OSHA Interim Guidance on Meat and Poultry Processing Workers and Employers).
+(For details, refer to the joint CDC-OSHA Interim Guidance for Manufacturing Workers and Employers).

-Education and Training
+Training

-All communication and training about infection control should be effective in practice and contain information about:
+All communication and training should be easy to understand, in the languages spoken or read by the workers, and include information about:

-- Signs and symptoms of COVID-19, how it spreads, risks for workplace exposures;
+- Signs and symptoms of COVID-19, how it spreads, risks for workplace exposures,

 - The employer's infection control plan;

 - How workers can protect themselves;

 - Proper handwashing and hand sanitizer use;

-- · Cough and sneeze etiquette;
+- Cough and sneeze etiquette;

-- How to put on, take off, and maintain PPE and cloth face coverings (non-PPE);

-- The employer's sick leave policy;
+- How to put on, take off and maintain PPE and cloth face coverings (non-PPE); - The employer's sick leave policy.

-- Social distancing measures.